milad1372/Visualization-Enhanced-Aggregated-Search-Interfaces/README.md

 # Visualization-Enhanced Aggregated Search Interfaces

-This repository hosts the materials and code associated with the research project "Visualization-Enhanced Aggregated Search Interfaces", as presented at [CHIIR 2024](https://chiir2024.github.io/allpapers.html) and published in the ACM Digital Library.
+This repository hosts the materials and code associated with the research project "Visualization-Enhanced Aggregated Search Interfaces", as presented at ACM SIGIR Conference on Human Information Interaction And Retrieval [CHIIR 2024] ((https://chiir2024.github.io/allpapers.html) and published in the ACM Digital Library.

 ## Abstract